Editorial by Industrial Quick Search

 When a fan is not present, air goes over the coils and makes its way out of the heater, which is radiant heating.
 This type of heater is designed for small areas since it heats the air around it and would take time to heat a large room.
 The main type of radiant heaters are electric baseboard, which are inexpensive and use natural convection.

-When purchasing an electric heater, you have the choice of one with a thermostat or one without a thermostat.
-Electric heaters without a thermostat heat up and send heated air into a room.
-They are simple devices with an on and off switch.
-Electric heaters with a thermostat may have a digital display or a knob that permits you to set the desired temperature and automatically turn off when the desired temperature is reached.
-The majority of modern day electric heaters come with a thermostat.
-It is a selling feature that manufacturers emphasize in their literature.
+When buying an electric heater, you can choose between models with or without a thermostat.
+Heaters without a thermostat simply heat up and blow warm air into the room, operating with just an on/off switch.
+In contrast, heaters with a thermostat feature either a digital display or a dial, allowing you to set a specific temperature and automatically turning off once that temperature is reached.
+Most modern electric heaters come equipped with a thermostat, a feature that manufacturers often highlight in their marketing materials.

 The term electric heaters or space heaters has gained a negative reputation due to the types that were produced years ago.
 The poor quality of the early version of electric heaters has been enhanced and improved.
 Modern technology has taken electric heaters and radically advanced them into the present.
 There is a diverse assortment of them available on the market today making choosing one more difficult than it was fifty years ago.